bmckercher/Docker-MAS/README.md

 1) Run `./MAS-start`

    This starts CA Mobile App Services, MySQL, and Mosquitto Broker.
+Ports 443, 8080, and 8443 must be available.
+See Troubleshooting.

 2) Update your hosts file and add `127.0.0.1 mas`